czbiohub-sf/crispycrunch/README.md

 ## Technologies

+TODO: update with crispresso

 * Python3
 * Django
 * Postgres
 * Bootstrap

 Build and run the app.
 Crispycrunch is packaged in a docker container.

 ```cd crispycrunch && docker-compose up --build```